-- 9.10 If a glint and glare assessment is to be completed, follow the process outlined below for identifying receptors: - 1.
+- 9.9 The following process should be used for identifying the requirement for assessment: - 1.
+Identify aerodromes within 30km of the proposed solar PV development.
+Complete the following depending on proximity; - a.
+Within 5km: consult with the aerodrome, complete a glint and glare assessment; - b.
+Within 5-10km: consult with the aerodrome, the aerodrome is likely to request a glint and glare assessment; - c.
+10km-30km: consider consultation with certified and licensed aerodromes, the aerodrome may request a glint and glare assessment; - d.
+30km+: consultation and assessment not considered a requirement, however requests for assessment have been requested beyond 30km. - 9.10 If a glint and glare assessment is to be completed, follow the process outlined below for identifying receptors: - 1.
 Identify any existing or proposed ATC Towers (if there is one) and approach routes for all existing or proposed runways; - 2.
 If visual line of sight exists between the proposed solar PV development and the ATC Tower, then a solar reflection could be experienced if it is geometrically possible; - 3.
 If there is no line of sight, then a reflection cannot be experienced; - 4.
 Assess a 2-mile approach path towards the runways using the following criteria; - a.
 Starting point taken at 50 feet (15.2m) above the runway threshold; - b.
 Measure out to 2 miles from the runway threshold using a 3 degree descent path (unless requested otherwise); - c.
 Take reference aircraft locations at no more than 1⁄4 mile intervals (minimum of nine points over 2-miles); - 5.
-An additional height should be added to the ground level height to represent the viewing height of an air traffic controller within the ATC Tower. - 6.
+An additional height should be added to the ground level height to represent the viewing height of an air traffic controller within the ATC Tower; - 6.
 Use the height and location data for feeding into the geometric solar reflection model.
-Figure 15 below shows the process for identifying aviation receptors.
+Figure 15 on the following page shows the process for identifying aviation receptors.